armolymp/hiring-fullstack-todo/.github/PULL_REQUEST_TEMPLATE.md

 Mention any key implementation details, edge cases, or design decisions.

 > Example:
-> - Implemented task creation form
+> - Implemented TODO creation form
-> - Added toggle functionality for task completion
+> - Built REST API using Express and MongoDB
-> - Connected to the backend to fetch and mutate tasks
+> - Connected frontend and backend for task management

 ---